 - Type 2 diabetes mellitus

-With limited doses of the vaccine -- LA County’s public health director said there just weren’t enough so far -- so who gets a vaccine and when?
+With limited doses of the vaccine -- who gets a vaccine and when in Los Angeles County?

 Here’s how the schedule breaks down, and note the timeline estimates of when each group can get vaccinated all depends on state prioritization requirements.

 Phase 1A is open health care workers who have the potential for direct or indirect exposure to patients, LA County says.

 This means that “low-risk” health care workers, like administrative staff who do not have contact with patients, are lower on the list.

 When should everyone be offered a vaccine in Phase 1A?

 Everyone in Phase 1A is expected to be vaccinated or offered a vaccine by late January or early February.